Tuition & Residency

 - Select "Manage Your Health and Benefits" tab.

 - Select "Check Post-9/11 GI Bill Benefits" link.

 - Click the green "View Your GI Bill Benefits" link.

 - Select print the "Statement of Benefits."

 Will 8-week, Intersession, Winter Break and other non-standard courses affect my VA benefits?

 Potentially.
-VA benefits are charged by the day, so Intersession, Winter Break, 8-week and other non-standard courses can affect your full-time status.
-Students need to be full time in the semester or term-long courses to receive maximum VA benefits.
+The university may consider a student full time for a semester despite shorter courses, but VA benefits are charged by the day.
+That means Intersession, Winter Break, 8-week and other short-term, non-standard courses can affect your full-time status.
+Students need to be full time for the entire semester or term-long courses to receive maximum VA benefits.
 This is not a problem if a shorter course is in excess of the 12 credit hours (e.g. a student takes 15 credits and one, 3-credit course is an 8-week course.
 This still leaves a student with 12 semester-long courses).
 Non-standard courses can also cause students to unintentionally use more of their VA benefits than anticipated.
 Students with questions/concerns are encouraged to reach out to the KU Military-Affiliated Student Center before classes start.